-Choose one of these old fashioned lemon cake recipes and make a homemade cake that's really special.
+Choose one of Grandma's old fashioned lemon cake recipes and make a homemade cake that's really special.
 You'll discover a wonderful variety here from traditional layer cakes to jelly, cream, and sponge cakes, all bursting with the delectably fresh taste of lemon.
-Take pride in serving these amazing dessert cakes from Grandma's day to your family and friends.

 Mom's Recipe Scrapbooks (c.
 1920s)

 Add 2-layer lemon cake mix to mixing bowl.
 Also add 3-ounce package of lemon Jello, 3/4 cup water, 3/4 cup salad oil (or 3/4 cup butter), 4 eggs.
 Beat at medium speed for 4 minutes and put in a greased 9x13-inch pan.
 Bake for 35 minutes at 350°F.

 Remove from oven and while cake is still hot, prick with a fork all over, and pour on icing made of: juice of 2 lemons and 2 cups of icing sugar.
 Let cool before serving.

 2 cups white sugar

 2 eggs, beaten separately